xroot88/yagi/README.md

                  of the success or failure of the updates, letting you catch if the feed server is down, or some system is dropping events.
+* Elasticsearch: Persists distilled compute.instance.exists, .verified, and .failed events to Elasticsearch.
+Additionally if the CufPub handler is present earlier in the chain pushes synthetic .cuf events as well in response to successful CufPub events.

 ## Installation and running